tjtharrison/pytmac/README.md

 ## Outputs

-The primary output of tmac is a generated Markdown report, including a DFD (Data Flow Diagram) generated from the provided resources, and a programmatically generated list of security concerns using fields from the configuration (including overrides).
+The primary output of pytmac is a generated Markdown report, including a DFD (Data Flow Diagram) generated from the provided resources, and a programmatically generated list of security concerns using fields from the configuration (including overrides).